Allen Kagina

 Allen Catherine Kagina is a Ugandan administrator and corporate executive.
 She was the executive director of the Uganda National Roads Authority (UNRA).
 She was appointed to that position on 27 April 2015 and was made redundant on 23 December 2024.
 Before that, from 2004 until 2014, she served as the Commissioner General of the Uganda Revenue Authority (URA).

 Background and education

 Kagina was born in Rukungiri District, Western Region of Uganda, in 1961 to Hezron and Catherine Kakuyo.
 She studied at Gayaza High School, a prestigious, private, boarding, all-girl middle and high school.
 She holds a Bachelor of Science degree in psychology obtained from Makerere University, Uganda's oldest and largest public university.
 She also holds a Master of Public Administration obtained from the University of Liverpool in the United Kingdom.
-She received a Master of Arts in Organisational Leadership and Management on 30 October 2015 from Uganda Christian University, in Mukono, Uganda.
+She received a Master of Arts in Organizational Leadership and Management on 30 October 2015 from Uganda Christian University, in Mukono, Uganda.